Published in

 Whenever we discuss home decor, I usually tell you one common thing- how to make your own color palette.
 So if you are a keen reader, you might know it already.
 However, I am repeating it for the new readers.
 So, mates, all you need to do is take a board and make three columns- Wall, Floorings, and Furnishings.
 Now, experiment with colors and design a palette that suits your eyes and is suitable for the decor style.

-Knowing wood is a crucial element for Scandinavian interior design, try choosing the fabric of your furnishings in contrast to navy blue, baby pink, off-greys, and something you love to be around (in case you have wooden elements like flooring and ceiling).
+Knowing wood is a crucial element for Scandinavian interior design, try choosing the fabric of your furnishings of navy blue, baby pink, off-greys, or something you love to be around (in case you have wooden elements like flooring and ceiling).

 And for those with conventional walls, you can paint them with neutral colors and try wild combinations for making a color palette.